-The disappointing reality for a lot of people is that the June LSAT was not their last LSAT.
-That's okay.
+The disappointing reality for a lot of people is that the LSAT they just took is not their last LSAT.
+That’s okay.
 Take it again.

 STILL not convinced??
 Well I’ll let my colleague Dave Killoran take it from here.
 To pull a single, salient quote from an article rich in them, “you should strongly consider taking the LSAT again if you can improve at all.”

 So you’ve done it: achieved, or even surpassed, your dream score and the LSAT is now behind you.
 Congrats!
 Time to get the rest of your application in order.